flightwatching/wilco-api/docs/symbols/xy-graph.md

 ## Specifying the x-y parameters
-**mandatory field**: Specify the name of the parameters to display in `x` and `y`
+**mandatory field**: Specify the name of the parameters to display in `x` and `y` The parameter names are then written along the axis.
+You can search for the names going to `edit params`.
+A dot is plotted only when wilco finds the 2 params in the same message.
+If there are several parameters with the same name in the same message (different timestamps), the first 2 ones are picked up. the considered date is the `x` param date.

 ## Specifying the fwots to display
 If not specified, all the fwots from the specified type will be listed.
 You can specify a sub list by adding a `reg` list of key pairs.